 Getting there: Hop off the U-Bahn at Stephansplatz and take a quick 2 minute stroll to the Cathedral.

-When visiting in March 2015, it was free entry into the main part of the Cathedral so that we could take some photos.
-Insider tip: there are many people outside the Cathedral selling tickets to the Opera for discounted rates, so this is a good place to snap up a bargain if you did fancy a show whilst you’re in town.
+Insider Tip: There are many people outside the Cathedral selling tickets to the Opera for discounted rates, so this is a good place to snap up a bargain if you did fancy a show whilst you’re in town.

 At this point, you could be getting a little hungry and wanting to experience some traditional Austrian food.
 I’d recommend taking a romantic walk along the canal before heading to Gasthaus Reinthaler restaurant.
 This restaurant offers a much more traditional approach to Viennese food as well as really friendly staff who can help you pick something delicious from their menu.
 A walk by the canal followed by delicious food offers some peace and tranquillity within this beautiful city and helps to make your first day a relaxing one before your action-packed second day.